2010 PDL season

 The 2010 USL Premier Development League season was the 16th season of the PDL.
 The regular season began on April 24, 2010, and ended on July 26.
+The league consisted of 67 teams across eight divisions.
 The playoffs began on Friday, July 30 and concluded with the PDL Championship Game on August 8.
 As in previous years, the PDL Championship Game was broadcast live on Fox Soccer Channel in the United States, with commentary by Kenn Tomasch and Jon Billings.

-The Portland Timbers U23's ended the season as national champions, beating Thunder Bay Chill 4-1 in the 2010 PDL Championship game.
+The Portland Timbers U23's ended the season as national champions, beating Thunder Bay Chill 4–1 in the 2010 PDL Championship game.
 The Timbers also had the best regular season record, winning all their 16 games, scoring 53 goals and conceding just six along the way.
 In doing so the Saplings became the first team to post a perfect PDL regular season record since the Jackson Chargers in 1998, the first regular season champion to win the playoffs since the Central Coast Roadrunners in 1996, and the first team in PDL history to go through an entire PDL regular season and playoff campaign without posting a loss or a tie.